BelottiMarco/CMSIT_monitoring/README.md

 calibration is skipped with a warning rather than failing — uncalibrated LpGBT ADC channels will simply pass through unconverted.

+Modify in the `csv_schema.py` the list of problematic ADC corresponding to each LpGBT eFuse for the actual setup.

 ## Quick start

 Launch all three stages, each in its own terminal (it's better to launch the `exporter.py` with `nohup ... &`), in this